chapter-three/next-drupal/TESTING.md

 We use Cypress to run end-to-end tests for the examples.

 _You will need a copy of the database and files on your local machine to run the tests.
 These are not tracked in this repo.
-You can reached out to [@shadcn](https://twitter.com/shadcn) to get you a copy._
+You can reach out to Chapter Three to get a copy._

 _TODO: Add a test profile that builds the Drupal site from config with demo content._